easybuilders/easybuild/docs/Submitting_jobs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The frequency with which the status of submitted jobs should be checked can be specified via ``--job-polling-interval``, using a floating-point value representing the number of seconds between two checks (default: 30s).
+The frequency with which the status of submitted jobs should be checked can be specified via ``--job-polling-interval``, using a floating-point value representing the number of seconds between two checks (default: 30 seconds).

-.. note:: This setting is currently only relevant to GC3Pie.
+.. note:: This setting is currently only relevant to GC3Pie; see also :ref:`submitting_jobs_usage_gc3pie`.

 .. _submitting_jobs_cfg_job_target_resource: